 When we write a = dv/dt, we are defining the acceleration in terms of the time rate of change of velocity.
 One does not verify a definition by experiment.
 Experiment can, however, show that in certain cases (such as a freely falling body) the acceleration of the body is constant.

-The three-lined equal sign, º, is often used to mean "defined equal to".
+The three-lined equal sign, ≡ (equivalent), is often used to mean "defined equal to".

-When we write F = ma, we are expressing a relation between measurable quantities, one which holds under specified conditions, qualifications and limitations.
+When we write F = ma, we are expressing a relation between measurable quantities, one that holds under specified conditions, qualifications and limitations.
 There's more to it than the equation.
 One must, for example, specify that all measurements are made in an inertial frame, for if they aren't, this relation isn't correct as it stands, and must be modified.
 Many physical laws, including this one, also include definitions.
 This equation may be considered a definition of force, if m and a are previously defined.
 But if F was previously defined, this may be taken as a definition of mass.
-But the fact that this relation can be experimentally tested, and possibly be shown to be false (under certain conditions) demonstrates that it is more than a mere definition.
+The fact that this relation can be experimentally tested, and possibly be shown to be false (under certain conditions) demonstrates that it is more than a mere definition.
 It is a valid physical law.

 Additional discussion of these points may be found in Arnold Arons' book A Guide to Introductory Physics Teaching, section 3.23, listed in the references at the end of this document.